-Russia scrubs cargo ship launch to space station
+At last minute, Russia scrubs cargo launch to space station

 - 60-year-old man fatally shot in road-rage incident on Interstate 5 near Tacoma

-There are six astronauts aboard the ISS — two Russians, three Americans and one from Japan.
+There are six astronauts currently aboard the ISS — two Russians, three Americans and one from Japan.

 This story corrects the number of astronauts now on the space station to six.